zetxqx/gateway-api-inference-extension/pkg/bbr/README.md

 based on the request body.
 This extension helps bridge that gap for clients.
 This extension works by parsing the request body.
 If it finds a `model` parameter in the request body, it will copy the value of that parameter into a request header.

-This extension is intended to be paired with an `ext_proc` capable Gateway.
-There is not a standard way to represent this kind of extension in Gateway API yet, so we recommend referring to implementation-specific documentation for how to deploy this extension.